nkfoss/AngularRouting/README.md

 ### Route Guarding:

-1. **app-routing.module**: Notice the 'canActivate' used with AuthGuard.
+1. **app-routing.module**: Notice the 'canActivate' and 'canActivateChild' used with AuthGuard.
 2. **auth.service**: This is just a mock authentication service.
 It's self-explanatory and needed for the AuthGuard.
-3. **auth-guard.service**: There is a special method called 'canActivate'.
+3. **auth-guard.service**: There are special methods called 'canActivate' and 'canActivateChild.

 ### Child routing: